 - Prenatal diagnostic procedures

-The West Tennessee Women’s Center at Jackson-Madison County General Hospital introduces the OB/GYN hospitalist program which allows hospital-based physicians to focus on providing care to patients in the hospital, as well as those arriving in the OB-Ed Triage or Labor and Delivery department.
-To support this program, Jackson-Madison County General Hospital (JMCGH) is working with Ob Hospitalist Group (OBHG), the largest dedicated OB/GYN hospitalist provider.
+The West Tennessee Women’s Centers at Jackson-Madison County General Hospital in Jackson, and Volunteer Hospital in Martin operate an OB/GYN hospitalist program which allows hospital-based physicians to focus on providing care to patients in the hospital, as well as those arriving in the OB-Ed Triage or Labor and Delivery department.
+To support this program, both hospitals work with Ob Hospitalist Group (OBHG), the largest dedicated OB/GYN hospitalist provider.
 This company agrees with our desire to make certain that every expectant mother is afforded the basic privilege of consistently and unconditionally seeing a physician when presenting to the Labor and Delivery Department.

 - OB/GYN hospitalists are available on-site 24 hours a day / 7 days a week.